Why your business needs a standardised sales process

 Therefore knowing your numbers is key to improving your skills and your bank balance.
 Below is an example of a conversion funnel for a sales rep.

-It's a lot of activity for relatively little reward, but if you are great at generating leads, you can optimise a standardised sales process to improve your conversion rate through the funnel.
+It's a lot of activity for relatively little reward, but if you are great at generating the leads, you can optimise a standardised sales process to improve your conversion rate through the funnel.
 With this in mind, it’s all up to you from here.
 How can you take this plan and make it your own?

 Sales process tips and advice